apache/parquet-format/LogicalTypes.md

 * If `inline` is set, it supplies the bytes; producers may instead treat `inline` and the locator fields as mutually exclusive.
 * Field names within a `FILE`-annotated group must not be renamed.
-* Additional metadata about the file (e.g., modification timestamp) should be stored adjacent to this group by engines or table formats, not inside it.
+* Additional metadata about the file (e.g., modification timestamp) must be stored adjacent to this group by engines or table formats, not inside it.

 Statistics may be collected for the individual fields of a `FILE`-annotated group according to the sort order of each field's logical type.

-This is an example `FILE`-annotated group in Parquet:
+This is an example of a `FILE`-annotated group that defines all fields:

 ```
 optional group my_file (FILE) {